Deferred-acceptance auction: Vickrey–Clarke–Groves solution

 The Vickrey–Clarke–Groves (VCG) algorithm finds the socially-optimal allocation, which is to give both areas to Alice.
 Alice should pay a price determined by the externalities it imposes on the other agents.
 In this case, Alice pays $2M, since without her, the welfare of Bob and Carl would have been $2M.
 Bob and Carl receive nothing and pay nothing.

 Deferred-acceptance auction solution

 The deferred-acceptance auction iteratively rejects the lowest-valued agent that can be rejected while keeping an optimal set of active agents.
 So, Carl is rejected first, then Bob.
 Alice remains and she is accepted.
-She pays the threshold value which is $1M.
+She then pays a threshold price, which is the value of the lowest bid she could have bid and still won.
+In this case, Alice's threshold price is $1M, which she pays.

 Both auction types are truthful - no single agent could gain by reporting a different value.
 However, they differ when agents can form coalitions.
 Suppose that Bob and Carl together increase their bid to $4M.
-Now, the VCG auction will accept Bob and Carl, and charge each of them a price of 0 (since each of them alone has no effect on the allocation to Alice)!
-In contrast, the DAA will reject Alice, then accept Bob and Carl, and charge each of them his threshold price, which is $3M - so they do not gain anything from their misreport (in fact, they lose $2M).
+Now, neither Bob nor Carl alone has any effect on Alice.
+So the VCG auction will accept Bob and Carl, charging each of them a price of 0!
+In contrast, the DAA will reject Alice, then accept Bob and Carl, and charge each of them his threshold price, which is $3M.
+They each lose $2M, hence the attempted strategy does not pay off.